New Pupil Information Booklet

 Navy shorts (plain navy track suit bottoms, with no logos, can be worn in the winter)*

 Black trainers *

-So as to protect all books transported from school to home, we ask all parents to purchase a school book bag.
+So as to protect all books transported from school to home, we ask parents to purchase a school book bag.
 For children in KS2 there is now a school rucksack that is also available.

 Term 1 Thursday 2nd September 21 Friday 22nd October 21